qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB_tutorial.md

 # 🌾 GREET CCLUB Tutorial

-The **Carbon Calculator for Land Use and Land Management Change from Biofuels Production (CCLUB)** is an integral component of Argonne National Laboratory’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) model (Wang et al., 2020a, 2020b).
+The **Carbon Calculator for Land Use and Land Management Change from Biofuels Production (CCLUB)** is an integral component of Argonne National Laboratory’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) model.
 It is specifically designed to evaluate greenhouse gas (GHG) emissions resulting from both **land use change (LUC)** and **land management change (LMC)** within the broader framework of biofuel life cycle assessment (LCA).

 **Note**: This tutorial is adapted from the *[CCLUB User Manual (Rev. 6, Sept 2020)](https://greet.anl.gov/publication-cclub-manual-r6-2020)* by Argonne National Laboratory.
 For more detail, consult the orginal document.